-(1)(A) The Arkansas Small Business Innovation Research Matching Grant Program, Acts 2017, No. 166, was created to stimulate innovation and growth among the state’s technology businesses.
+(1)(A) The Arkansas Small Business Innovation Research Matching Grant Program, Act 2017, No. 166, was created to stimulate innovation and growth among the state’s technology businesses.
+In 2025, the program was amended by Act 2025, No. 440, expanding the program to include Small Business Technology Transfer grants.

-(B) The program, administered by the Division of Science and Technology of the Arkansas Economic Development Commission, may provide, to eligible businesses, discretionary matching grants of up to fifty percent (50%) of the amount of federal Phase I and Phase II Small Business Innovation Research grants, not to exceed:
+(B) The program, administered by the Arkansas Economic Development Commission, may provide, to eligible businesses, discretionary matching grants of up to fifty percent (50%) of the amount of federal Phase I and Phase II Small Business Innovation Research and Small Business Technology Transfer grants, not to exceed:

 (i) Fifty thousand dollars ($50,000) for Phase I awards; and